 Many firms that did a few things well felt the pinch of being pushed aside for “the new product”.

-- How many were successful for that?
+• How many were successful in that?

-- How many beloved customer products felt the pinch of development resources pivoted to “the new, shiny object” when the thing they loved (and continued to pay for) was put into “maintenance mode”?
+• How many beloved customer products felt the pinch of development resources pivoted to “the new, shiny object” when the thing they loved (and continued to pay for) was put into “maintenance mode”?

 No one does everything excellently